Albert Banks: Family

 His brother Thomas Banks (1867-1919) played Australian rules football for Fitzroy in the Victorian Football League.

 Football

 He played in the West Australian Football League for South Fremantle (148 games) and Perth (39 games), captaining South Fremantle in 1909, 1912 and 1914.

 Death

-He died at Perth on 5 July 1930.
+He died at Perth on 5 July 1930, his body was found in the backyard of a lodging house.
+The cause was not known, although there were no signs of violence.